supremeimposter/My-Vault/DiscreteMathematics/Group Theory/Group.md

 - A group $G {}$ is abelian iff ${} (ab)^2 = a^2b^2 \;\;\forall a, b \in G {}$
 - Every sub-group of an abelian group is abelian.

 ---
+## Intersection of Sub-groups
+> [!lecture] Lecture-39
+- Intersection of two sub-groups is also a sub-group.
+- Union of two sub-groups may NOT be a sub-group.

+---
+## Alternative Definitions of Sub-group
+> [!lecture] Lecture-40

+---